Tastenkunst/brfv4_javascript_examples/README.md

 You can input any image size.

 Internally BRFv4 uses a DYNx480 (landscape) or 480xDYN (portrait) image for the analysis.
-So 480px is the base size that every other input size get's scaled to, eg.
+So 480px is the base size that every other input size gets scaled to, eg.

 landscape: